Tuesday, July 28, 2020

 History of World Ranger Day

-The first World Ranger Day took place in 2007, the date represented the 15th anniversary of when the IRF was founded.
-IRF stands for the International Ranger Federation.
-This organization was founded in 1992.
-It was founded when the ANPR (U.S. Association of National Park Rangers), SCRA (Scottish Countryside Rangers Association), and the CMA (Countryside Management Association, which represents rangers in Wales and England), got together and signed a joint agreement.
-This agreement was to raise support and awareness of the critical work that rangers around the globe do when it comes to conserving cultural and natural heritage.
+The first World Ranger Day was held in 2007, marking the 15th anniversary of the founding of the International Ranger Federation (IRF).
+The IRF was established in 1992, when three organizations — the Association of National Park Rangers (USA), the Scottish Countryside Rangers Association, and the Countryside Management Association (representing rangers across England and Wales) — came together and signed a joint agreement.
+The goal was to build support and awareness for the critical conservation work rangers perform around the world.

 How to celebrate World Ranger Day